syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Ranges.md

 * **Placement** – sets the position of the range.
 * **DistanceFromScale** – sets the distance between the range and scale.

+Positioning the range could be set either through `placement` or `distanceFromScale` property.
+By default, placement takes the value “near”, whereas other enumeration values available are “far” and “center”.

 {% highlight html %}

 <ej:OlapGauge ID="OlapGauge1" Url="../OlapGauge" runat="server">